Hrithik5999/ShopEase/README.md

 # ShopEase
-Building a Cloud-Native E-Commerce Platform on AWS
+Building a Cloud-Native E-Commerce Platform on AWS.